I’m a long-time Grammarly user. It’s helped me in my writing – and when I started using it, it was the best writing software available.

 Irrespective of your writing style, you need an easy-to-understand app that checks your grammar, spelling, punctuation, tone, style, and word choice.
 A grammar checking tool will help you identify these mistakes.
 Bottom line, everyone needs a proofreading tool, some more than others.
 Writers don’t always have access to a human editor, and any writer will tell you it is not easy to edit text written by themselves.
 You tend to read what you wanted to say instead of the words you wrote.

 In this Grammarly review, we discuss what Grammarly is, how to use Grammarly, the pros and cons, is Grammarly premium worth it, the difference between the free version and Grammarly premium, and how a grammar tool can improve your writing.
-If you want to see how Grammarly stacks up against the best proofreading software, visit this article.
+If you want to see how Grammarly stacks up against the other best proofreading software, visit this article.

 What Is Grammarly And What Does Grammarly Do?